Pros and Cons of Your Child Moving Away to Study

-If you have a son or a daughter who is currently in the process of applying to university, you might be wondering whether or not moving away to study is going to be a good idea for them.
+If you have a son or a daughter who is currently applying to university, you might be wondering whether or not moving away to study will be a good idea for them.
 Living at university has its own set of advantages and disadvantages, both for students and their parents.
 But, whilst them staying at home with you might be a cheaper choice all-round, it’s worth considering the benefits of moving out during term time.
-We’ve put together a list of pros and cons of moving away to study so that you and your child can make a more informed decision about what is best for them.
+We’ve put together a list of the pros and cons of moving away to study so that you and your child can make a more informed decision about what is best for them.

-One major downside of your child moving away to study is that you are going to have less time with them.
-If you are particularly close with your child then this could be distressing for both of you, especially during the early stages of their degree, or if they have decided to study abroad.
+One major downside of your child moving away to study is that you will have less time with them.
+If you are particularly close with your child, this could be distressing for both of you, especially during the early stages of their degree or decide to study abroad.
 However, that being said, it may be an option for them to move away to a university that is not too far away from home so that you can both have the option of visiting whenever you like.

 Lastly, you’ll need to both be prepared for the cost of moving away to study.
-Whilst your child may be getting a student maintenance loan, this may only be enough to cover the cost of their rent and they will need to consider how they are going to make money to cover other expenses, whether they will be working part-time or you will be helping them out.
+While your child may be getting a student maintenance loan, this may only be enough to cover the cost of their rent.
+They will need to consider how they will make money to cover other expenses, whether they will be working part-time or you will be helping them out.

 If you and your child found this article helpful, we’d love to hear from you in the comments.